 Third-party liabilities result from any damages or injuries caused by the insured car to a third party during an accident.
 Since the accident is caused by the insured car, paying for the damages is the responsibility of the insured car’s owner.
 Third-party liability insurance covers legal liabilities arising out of causing:

-Motor insurance companies also offer personal accident cover to the owner-driver of the insured car under third-party car insurance.
+Car insurance companies also offer personal accident cover to the owner-driver of the insured car under third-party car insurance.
 As part of this cover, the owner-driver of the car is granted compensation in case he/ she ends up suffering from a disability or dies as a result of the car accident.

 In case of the death of the policyholder, the compensation is paid to the nominee appointed by the car owner.
-The compulsory personal accident cover for the owner-driver is available for up to Rs15 lakh.
+The compulsory personal accident cover for the owner-driver is available for up to Rs.
+15 lakh.

 Plans starting at